Guide to Expedited Proceedings

 Ex Parte Communications

-The parties to an expedited proceeding and their legal representatives may not communicate with a Hearing Officer or panelist about the merits of the proceeding unless all parties receive prior notice and have the opportunity to participate in the communication.
+An ex parte communication occurs when the parties to disciplinary or expedited proceedings or their legal representatives communicate with a Hearing Officer or panelist regarding the merits of the proceeding privately and without all other parties having the opportunity to participate.
+Parties and their representatives may not engage in ex parte communications.
+The parties to a disciplinary or expedited proceeding and their legal representatives may not communicate with a Hearing Officer or panelist about the merits of the proceeding unless all parties receive prior notice and the opportunity to participate in the communication.
 A violation of the rule against ex parte communications may result in remedial action that could adversely affect a party’s claims, defenses, and interests in the proceeding.

 Notice and Initiation of an Expedited Proceeding

 Under the rules for expedited proceedings, if a Respondent timely files a Hearing Request, a hearing must be held within a short time frame.
-For a Notice issued under Rules 9551 through 9555 and 9561(a), a hearing must be held within 30 days after a Respondent files a Hearing Request.
-When a Respondent files a Hearing Request in response to a Notice issued under Rules 9556 (except Rule 9556(h)), 9558, and 9561(b), a hearing must be held within 14 days after a Respondent timely files a Hearing Request.
-A hearing must be held within five days of the filing of a Hearing Request when the Notice is issued under Rule 9557 and within ten days of the filing of a Hearing Request when the Notice is issued under Rule 9556(h).
+For a Notice issued under Rules 9551 through 9555 and 9561(a), a hearing must be held within 30 days after a Respondent files a Hearing Request in the OHO Docket Portal.
+When a Respondent files a Hearing Request in response to a Notice issued under Rules 9556 (except Rule 9556(h)), 9558, and 9561(b), a hearing must be held within 14 days after a Respondent files a Hearing Request in the OHO Docket Portal.
+A hearing must be held within five days of the filing of a Hearing Request in the OHO Docket Portal when the Notice is issued under Rule 9557 and within ten days of the filing of a Hearing Request when the Notice is issued under Rule 9556(h).
 See Rule 9559(f).

 Expedited proceedings under Rule 9554 (Failure to Comply with an Arbitration Award or Related Settlement or an Order of Restitution or Settlement Providing for Restitution) are a common type of expedited proceeding.
-In an expedited proceeding under Rule 9554, the Respondent must specify one of the following allowable defenses in a Hearing Request:
+In an expedited proceeding under Rule 9554, the Hearing Officer will not consider a Respondent’s challenge to an underlying arbitration award.
+In proceedings under Rule 9554, the Respondent must state their defenses with specificity and prove them during the hearing.
+Available defenses for Rule 9554 proceedings are:

 - the Respondent paid the award or fee in full, complied fully with the arbitration or settlement agreement;